 Argonne seeks to work with a qualified partner that provides a commercialization plan with clear milestones.
 The ideal partner will have relevant expertise and a successful track record in taking early stage technology to market.
 Agreements may include up to term-limited exclusive commercialization rights within agreed-upon fields of use.
 Agreements will include objective diligences linked to milestones that demonstrate commercialization progress.

-Argonne asks that interested parties complete a basic questionnaire and return it to firstname.lastname@example.org no later than Aug.
-3, 2018.
-Please direct follow-up questions to the same email address and an Argonne representative will respond as soon as possible.
+Argonne asks that interested parties contact firstname.lastname@example.org.
 In addition, please review the Licensing Guide on the DOE webpage.
 Although specific language of terms and conditions may vary, the guide provides a general description that may be useful in clarifying expectations.

 Preliminary research and development results on Oleo Sponge were published in a study in the Journal of Materials Chemistry A, titled “Advanced oil sorbents using sequential infiltration synthesis.”